Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory

 Gaucher disease is an autosomal recessive lysosomal storage disorder caused by reduced or absent acid beta-glucosidase (glucocerebrosidase) enzyme activity.
-Absent or reduced activity of this enzyme results in accumulation of undigested materials (primarily in the lysosomes) and interferes with the normal functioning of cells.
+Absent or reduced activity of this enzyme results in accumulation of glucocerebroside in the lysosomes and interferes with the normal functioning of cells.

 Clinical features and severity of symptoms are widely variable within Gaucher disease, but in general, the disorder is characterized by abnormal blood parameters such as decreased red blood cells (anemia) and/or platelets (thrombocytopenia), bone disease, and hepatosplenomegaly.
 Individuals with more severe types of Gaucher disease may have central nervous system (CNS) involvement.
 There are 3 clinical subtypes of the disorder that vary with respect to age of onset and clinical presentation.
 Type 1 is the most common type, representing 95% of all cases, and is generally characterized by bone disease, hepatosplenomegaly, anemia and thrombocytopenia, coagulation abnormalities, lung disease, and no CNS involvement.
-Type 2 typically has a very severe progression with onset prior to 2 years, with neurologic disease, hepatosplenomegaly, and lung disease, with death usually between 2 and 4 years due to lung failure.
+Type 2 typically has a very severe progression with onset in the first 2 years of life including neurologic disease, hepatosplenomegaly, and lung disease, with death usually between 2 and 4 years due to lung failure.
 Individuals with type 3 may have onset prior to 2 years of age, but the progression is not as severe and they may survive into the third and fourth decade.
 In addition, there is a perinatal lethal form associated with skin abnormalities and nonimmune hydrops fetalis, and a cardiovascular form presenting with calcification of the aortic and mitral valves, mild splenomegaly, and corneal opacities.

 Treatment is available in the form of enzyme replacement therapy, substrate reduction therapy, and/or chaperone therapy for types 1 and 3.
 Individuals with type 3 may benefit from bone marrow transplantation.
 Currently, only supportive therapy is available for type 2.